 Pregnant Then Screwed Live will bring together mothers who are looking for work that works for them, and the people who can help them find it.
 Our 4 main themes are: flexible working, entrepreneurship, confidence and pregnancy and maternity discrimination.
 We're working hard to bring you the funniest, most inspiring, amazing speakers we can find - and we're delighted to be able to announce these warrior women, with more to be confirmed soon...

 Candice Brathwaite is a presenter, writer and co-founder of online campaign #MAKEMOTHERHOODDIVERSE.
-29 years old and currently pregnant with her second child, she uses Instagram Stories to speak with 2000 women per day during her virtual chat show ‘TEATIME!’
+29 years old she has two children and she uses Instagram Stories to speak with 2000 women per day during her virtual chat show ‘TEATIME!’
 When not buried deep into her phone she presents online shows and interviews.
-Look out for her in 2018 as the presenter of new online parenting show ‘The Mothership’, guest appearance on Style Like U ‘What’s Underneath’ and upcoming news regarding her first book.
-Candice will answer your questions on building an online brand.
+Candice will be having a candid discussion about the relationship challenges her and partner (Papa B) have encountered and how they overcame them.
+She will be chairing our discussion on mental health and she is curating the Make Motherhood Diverse session

 Lauren is an award-winning designer, public speaker and entrepreneur currently 9 months pregnant with her first child. she founded #Upfront, a project which exists to change confidence. #Upfront works with women all over the world to help them find their kindest, fearless and most confident selves.
 They encourage those who are naturally quiet, shy or introverted .
 Their aim is for you to leave feeling the most confident you've ever felt, equipped with new tools to use when speaking in front of more than one person.
 They will cover ways to introduce yourself, how to strengthen your voice, how to stand whilst talking to a group of people, how to combat nerves, low confidence and triggers for vocabulary.